 Since then, she’s immersed herself into the theater world, working both on stage and behind the scenes with theaters like Harlem Repertory Theater, Theater for the New City, Jean Cocteau Repertory, Algonquin Theatre, Vineyard Theater, The Producer’s Club, The Wild Project, Big Theater Company and Everybody’s Theater Company in Canada.
 Sita received early theater training at the All Stars Project, home to the Castillo Theatre.
 At the Castillo, she’s performed in numerous productions including, “Over There/Over Here”, “Our City”, “Left of the Moon”, “Hip Hop Cabaret” and most recently played the lead in “The Donut Play”.
 Additionally, Sita has written two plays: “The Words Next Door” and “Bruised”, both of which were produced at the Castillo.
 Some of her writings have also been featured in collaboration with Poetic Theater Productions.

 While nurturing her love for theater and film, Sita also fell in love with sports – basketball in particular.
 She’s been lucky enough to work in TV production for MSG Networks.
 During her time there, she’s won three NY Emmys with the New York Knicks broadcast team.
 She currently balances her time between working for the Madison Square Garden Company, modeling, performing in theater and film, volunteering at non-profit organizations and spending time with her family and friends.
-To keep up with her latest work, you can follow her on Instagram: @newyorksita.

 Meet the Artist: NY Elite Magazine Interview with Sita Sarkar